preciofishbone/OmniaDocsG2/blocks/banner/index.rst

 The Layout tab
 ---------------
-Here you can work with the following:
+Here you can edit the following:

-+ **Layout**: Defines the Layout of the banner:
-  + *Image On Top*: Displays a big image at the top, above title, content and footer.
-Best suitable for landscape images.
-  + *Title and Content on image*: The image covers the whole banner area, title and content are placed as an overlay.
-  + *Title on image*: A variant of the above, in this case only the title is placed as an overlay.
++ **Layout**: Defines the Layout of the banner - "Image On Top"; Displays a big image at the top, above title, content and footer, best suitable for landscape images - "Title and Content on image"; The image covers the whole banner area, title and content are placed as an overlay; "Title on image"; In this case only the title is placed as an overlay.
 + **Padding**: You can set some padding for the text in the banner here.
 + **Image**: Use this field to add an image or a video.
 When you click the icon to the right, the Image/Video options are displayed, see below.
 + **Link**: Add the link to open, if any, when the user clicks the banner.
-When you click the icon to the right, the Custom Link options are displayed, see below.
+When you click the icon to the right, the Link options are displayed, see below.
 + **New Window**: Defines whether the link should be opened in a new window or not.

 The Image/Video options